ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/Mobile-Minter.md

 ### Is it possible to customize the appearance of the Mobile Minter app for my event?

 While the Mobile Minter app does not offer customization, you can embed [live.artblocks.io](https://live.artblocks.io/) inside of a page that showcases your event's theme and branding.
 Please refer to the [Art Blocks documentation site](https://docs.artblocks.io/creator-docs/art-blocks-api/artblocks-viewer/#artblocks-viewer) for an overview of configuration options for the live viewer.

-### I have unspent ETH in the Mobile Minter's hot wallet.
-How can I retrieve the funds?

-To have the remaining ETH returned, ensure that the funds were initially transferred to the Mobile Minter's hot wallet from an address capable of receiving ETH on behalf of your organization.
-The unspent ETH can only be sent back to the original sender's wallet.